Dimensions of fractional Brownian images: Statement and Discussion of Results

-In this section we collect and discuss the main results and corollaries of the paper, the proofs of which may be found in later sections.
+In this section, we collect and discuss the main results of the paper, the proofs of which may be found in later sections.
 Our first result establishes an upper bound on the intermediate dimensions of H\"older images using dimension profiles.
-Recalling that the $m$-intermediate dimension profiles intuively tell us about the typical size of a set from an $m$-dimensional viewpoint, it is interesting to note how the H\"older exponent dictates which profile appears in the bound.
-This is in contrast to setting of projections \cite{bufafr:2019}, where the profile appearing in the upper-bound is determined solely by the topological dimension of the codomain.
+Recalling that the $m$-intermediate dimension profiles intuitively tell us about the typical size of a set from an $m$-dimensional viewpoint for $m \in \{1, \dots, n\}$, it is interesting to note how the H\"older exponent dictates which profile appears in the bound.
+This is in contrast to the setting of projections \cite{bufafr:2019}, where the profile appearing in the upper-bound is simply the topological dimension of the codomain.

-\begin{theorem} Let $E \subset \R^n$ be compact, $\theta \in (0, 1)$, $ m \in \{1, \dots, n\}$ and $f : E \rightarrow \R^m$.
+\begin{theorem} Let $E \subset \R^n$ be compact, $\theta \in (0, 1]$, $ m \in \N$ and $f : E \rightarrow \R^m$.
 If there exists $c > 0$ and $0 < \alpha \leq 1$ such that

 for all $x, y \in E$, then

 and

 \end{theorem}